BritishYouthBandAssociation/OrgAdmin/README.md

 - gulp-cli (to install this run `npm install -g gulp-cli` as a priviledged user)

 ### Instructions
-1. Create a new repository using this one as a template
-2. Clone this new repository to your development environment
+1. Clone this new repository to your development environment
-3. Using a command line, run `npm install` - this will install all of the dependencies for the site and the custom git hooks
+2. Using a command line, run `npm install` - this will install all of the dependencies for the site and the custom git hooks
 4. Using a command line, run `gulp`.
 This will:
    - Copy all sample configurations to their non-sample counterpart
    - Prompt you to edit the config values to suit your environment
-   - Prompt you to overwrite the template readme with a site specific one